-The giant sequoia is world-renowned as the tallest living thing on the planet, and these majestic trees continue to inspire wonder.
+The giant sequoia is world-renowned as one of the largest living things on the planet, and these majestic trees continue to inspire wonder.
 Although not the tallest trees, their sheer volume, with the possible exception of colonial organisms such as corals, make giant sequoias the largest living things on earth (3).
 Also known as 'big tree' in California, the giant sequoia lives up to its name, reaching up to 95 meters in height and 11 meters in diameter (2).
 The massive, tapering trunk is a characteristic reddish-brown colour; the bark is extremely thick, sometimes up to 60 centimetres, and deeply furrowed (4).
 In mature trees the first half of the trunk is clear of branches, they form a rounded crown towards the top with individual branches sweeping downward with upturned ends (3).
 The small, scale-like leaves are green and spirally arranged (4).
 Both male and female cones are carried on the same tree; female cones are up to 7.5 centimetres long and four centimetres wide, composed of spirally arranged scales.
 They are reddish-brown when mature and contain numerous, flattened, winged seeds (4).

 - Diameter: 6 m (2)